 * * *

-The Ooks were not the only CCAA champion to accomplish the "complete perfect season" en route to becoming national champions.
-The College of Cape Breton Capers from Sydney, Nova Scotia in 1977-78 and the St. Clair College Saints from Windsor, Ontario in 1975-76 were also unbeaten and untied in the regular season, conference playoffs, and nationals.
+The College of Cape Breton Capers from Sydney, Nova Scotia in 1977-78 and the St. Clair College Saints from Windsor, Ontario in 1975-76 were also unbeaten and untied en route to a CCAA national championship.
 Only the 1972-73 University of Toronto Varsity Blues have been perfect in the regular season and the post season in Canadian Interuniversity Sport (CIS) competition.

-Only two men’s college varsity hockey teams south of the border have accomplished the feat and won a national title.
+Only two men’s college varsity hockey teams south of the border have accomplished the feat.
 The 1969-70 Cornell University Big Red captured the National Collegiate Athletic Association (NCAA) Division I title, the 1983-84 Bemidji State Beavers took the NCAA Division II title.